KIT-ISAS/RTCF/README.md

 ## About the Project

 In recent years, ROS evolved to one of the de-facto standards in robotics research.
-Although control systems are an inherent part of any robotic application, their implementation in ROS is somewhat limited due its design that is not real-time safe and tuned for asynchronous operation.
+Although control systems are an inherent part of any robotic application, their implementation in ROS is somewhat limited due to its design that is not real-time safe and tuned for asynchronous operation.
 In the past, several attempts have been made to mitigate those issues.
 A very popular among them is *ros_control*.
 However, this library has some shortcomings, including missing modularity as well as a steep learning curve.

 For this reason, we developed a new software package based on the *OROCOS toolchain* and *rtt_ros_integration* that we call the *Real-Time Control Framework* (RTCF).
 The features include: